senzing-garage/serve-grpc/README.md

 ## Synopsis

-`servegrpc` is a subcommand of the [senzing-tools](https://github.com/Senzing/senzing-tools) suite of tools.
+`servegrpc` is a command of the [senzing-tools](https://github.com/Senzing/senzing-tools) suite of tools.
-This subcommand is a
+This command is a
 [gRPC](https://grpc.io/)
 server application that supports requests to the Senzing SDK via network access.